 5. Click on Email Your Application to open your computer's email program.
 If this doesn't work, log in to your email, attach the scanned documents, and send them to the email information generated for the corresponding RDO.
 The BIR will then process your application manually within three working days from the date of your email.

 6. Wait for an email that contains your schedule for the pick-up of your Certificate of Registration and purchase of BPR/BPI or ATP, if applicable.

 Once your online business is registered, one of the things you need to do is to file the required tax returns with the BIR.
 The types of taxes you're required to file and pay are indicated on your BIR Certificate of Registration.

-As an online seller, freelancer, blogger, or YouTuber, it's important to know if you're exempted from paying taxes.
+As an Instagram online seller, freelancer, YouTube or TikTok vlogger, or social media influencer on Instagram, Facebook, Twitter, or Snapchat, it's important to know if you're exempted from paying taxes.

 Like other types of taxpayers, online businesses should pay the correct taxes on time.
 It's easy to comply with this rule nowadays, as the BIR offers several convenient online methods for tax payment.

 Remember that online sellers are required to pay the following taxes:

 - Percentage tax if gross sales/receipts for 12 months is ₱3 million or below